Loop Trail? No

 Nature Trail - .5 miles, this trail is located on the mountain directly across from the Lodge.
 It has access to the Cascade and Waterfalls Trails near the back of this trail.
 This is a good path for guests of the park to take a leisurely walk after a delightful meal in the Lodge.
 This path is Easy.

-Meredith Trail - (Note: This trail is currently closed for removal of downed trees from recent storms.)
-2 miles, extending from the Cascade Trail to the Town Creek Bridge and intersecting with the Lickskillet Trail.
+Meredith Trail - 2 miles, extending from the Cascade Trail to the Town Creek Bridge and intersecting with the Lickskillet Trail.
 This path crosses a rocky stream and skirts the outer regions of the golf course.
 This path is Moderate.

 King's Chapel Trail - .8 miles, one way, this intriguing trail leads to an old cemetery now located inside the boundaries of Guntersville State Park.
 Turn onto the park road from Highway 227 and follow the signs towards the Lakeside Cottages.
 The gated entrance to this trail is on the left before reaching the cottages.
 After a peaceful rest and viewing the inscriptions on the grave markers, return to the road by way of the King's Chapel Trail or follow the Terrell Trail towards the campground for a lengthier hike.
 (Notice Terrell as one of the family names on tombstones in the cemetery.)
 This path is Moderate to Difficult.